Complaints and Feedback

 We take complaints very seriously.
-If you have a complaint about the service you have received from any member of staff working in our practice, please let us know.
+If you are unhappy with any part of the service you’ve received from a member of our team, please let us know.

-We appreciate your time and will address your concerns as quickly as possible.
+We appreciate you taking the time to contact us and will respond to your concerns as promptly as possible.

 Thank you for helping us improve.